PSModule/GitHub-Script/README.md

 ```

 > [!IMPORTANT]
-> Use `${{ github.action_path }}/<pathToScript.ps1>` if you are creation an action of your own using this action as a step.
-This will ensure that
+> Use `${{ github.action_path }}/<pathToScript.ps1>` if you are creating an action of your own that uses this action as a step.
+This ensures
-> the path to the script is from the calling action, and not the `GitHub-Script` action repo.
-Using `$env:GITHUB_ACTION_PATH` may have mixed results
+> the path references your action rather than the `GitHub-Script` action repository.
+Using `$env:GITHUB_ACTION_PATH` can lead to mixed results
-> when you nest actions inside one another.
-The context syntax will be expanded to the correct path when the job is evaluted by GitHub before it is
-> processed by the runner.
+> when nesting actions.
+The context syntax will expand to the correct path when the job is evaluated by GitHub before being processed by the runner.
->

-The `Script` input supports the following formats:
+The `Script` input supports these formats:

 - Inline script:
   - Single-line
   - Multi-line
-- Path to a script file. (recommended)
+- Path to a script file (recommended):
   - `scripts/main.ps1`
   - `.\scripts\main.ps1`
   - `./scripts/main.ps1`